Benka Pulko: Biography

 Pulko has a university degree in biology, and specialized training in massage therapy, and is a former educator.
 She gained media attention for traveling to all seven continents on her motorcycle.
 On 19 June 1997 Benka Pulko departed from her hometown of Ptuj, Slovenia on a BMW F650 motorcycle.
 She returned to Ptuj on 10 December 2002, having established a Guinness World Record for the longest solo motorcycle ride ever undertaken by a woman - in both distance, 111856 mi, and duration, 2,000 days.
 In the process she also became the first motorcyclist to reach all seven continents, and the first woman to ride solo across Saudi Arabia.
 The most challenging aspect was to reach Antarctica, requiring hitching a ride on a sightseeing boat from Ushuaia, Argentina.

 After returning to her home, Pulko was chosen as Slovenian Woman of the Year for 2003 by readers of Jana, Slovenia's oldest women's magazine.
-She was also rated by Playboy magazine at 16th place among Slovenia's most influential MEN for 2003.